 So.
 In case the fun of making homemade chocolates isn’t enough for you, I hope you now have more reason to do so :-).

 These reese’s copycats are easily adaptable for all kinds of special diets.
-See notes for details.
+See the Special Diet Notes for details.

-- Coconut Oil Alternatives: You can use another healthy fat instead of coconut oil if you’d like.
-Cocoa butter will yield a product that won’t stand up as well to warmer temps, but it still tastes great.
+- Cocoa Butter Alternatives: You can use another healthy fat instead of coconut oil if you’d like.
+Coconut oil will yield a product that won’t stand up as well to warmer temps, but it still tastes great.